Progressive Frame Patching for FoV-based Point Cloud Video Streaming: Evaluation

-~ 1mm \textbf{Quality Supremacy}: Only the tiles in the user's actual FoV are counted into the final quality using Equation (\ref{eq:Q_angle}).
-From Fig.~\ref{fig:KKT-const_non-prog_ang_resol_bw5} and Fig.~\ref{fig:KKT-const_non-prog_frame_quality_per_degree_bw5} as well as Fig.~\ref{fig:other_videos_kkt-const_non-prog_frame_quality_per_degree_bw5}, we observe that except for the first $600$ frames where the FoV prediction accuracy for both algorithms is accurate, KKT-const, which uses constant weights for all frames in KKT calculation, dominates non-progressive baseline in terms of both angular resolution and per-degree quality by a large gap on average.
+Except for the first $600$ frames where the FoV prediction accuracy for both algorithms is accurate, KKT-const, which uses constant weights for all frames in KKT calculation, dominates non-progressive baseline in terms of both angular resolution and per-degree quality by a large gap on average.
 The reason is that the non-progressive baseline predicts FoV for every frame 20 seconds ahead and download the tiles only once based on the predicted FoV, which is absolutely not accurate due to the large prediction interval.
 Therefore, several frames have almost zero angular resolution and pretty low per-degree quality in this case.
 In contrast, by progressive downloading, KKT-const predicts FoV and improves the tiles' rates for every frame over $20$ rounds, with the prediction accuracy becomes more and more accurate over time.

-\textbf{Smoothness}: The large quality variation suffered by nonprogressive baseline is also due to the bandwidth variations.
+\textbf{Smoothness}: In Fig.~\ref{fig:KKT-const_non-prog_ang_resol_bw5}, \ref{fig:KKT-const_non-prog_frame_quality_per_degree_bw5} and \ref{fig:other_videos_kkt-const_non-prog_frame_quality_per_degree_bw5}, The large quality variation suffered by nonprogressive baseline is also due to the bandwidth variations.
 At each downloading round of non-progressive baseline, we allocate all the predicted available bandwidth to just one segment consisting of $30$ frames that are about to enter the end of buffer.
 In contrast, at each downloading round of KKT-const, it updates all the frames in the buffer simultaneously based on the optimization algorithm, which smooths the resulting frame quality evolution dramatically.